 Carbon renewal technology is one of Eastman’s Advanced Circular Recycling technologies.
 Carbon renewal is a type of molecular—or advanced—recycling that gives new life to the most complex waste plastic.
 This process uses industrial, pre-consumer, or post-consumer scrap (such as flexible packaging, plastic films, polyester carpet fibers, and other mixed plastics) as feedstock—or input—and breaks it back down into its molecular building blocks, allowing the molecules to be reassembled to build new products.

 The recycled material produced by this process is indistinguishable from material made from fossil feedstocks and can be used in durables, packaging, and textiles.
 This allows materials to be recycled an infinite number of times—unlike mechanical recycling— with no compromise or loss of quality.
-Not only will this keep materials out of the landfill and in use longer, but it also has a significantly lower carbon footprint than materials created using fossil fuels—which helps lower greenhouse gas emission.
+Not only will this keep materials out of the landfill and in use longer, but it also has a significantly lower carbon footprint than materials created using fossil fuels.
+Carbon renewal can reduce the greenhouse gas emissions for syngas production by 20% to 50%.

 Polyester renewal technology is one of our two types of Advanced Circular Recycling technologies.
 Polyester renewal allows us to divert a family of polyester waste plastic beyond clear water bottles—products such as colored bottles, carpet fibers, and textiles—from the landfill.
 This technology unzips materials back to their original monomers through one of two processes—glycolysis or methanolysis, depending on the type of material being used to supply the process—to create new materials made with recycled content.
-This process, also known as depolymerization, allows us to recycle polyester waste over and over again without degradation over time and reduces greenhouse gas emissions when compared to processes using fossil fuels.
+This process, also known as depolymerization, allows us to recycle polyester waste over and over again without degradation over time and can reduce the average greenhouse gas emissions by 20% - 30% when compared to processes using fossil fuels.

 End of life (EOL), is the stage a product or material reaches when it is no longer of use.
 This could mean it is destined for a landfill, compost, or a recycle bin, depending on how the user disposes of the material when they are done using it.
 At Eastman, we try to ensure materials have a good EOL and are recycled molecularly or mechanically into new materials rather than having a bad EOL, sitting in a landfill or ending up in our environment or waterways.